-The Registrar or the Vice President for Academic Affairs may reduce a student's registration to less than the normal academic load if the student failed to earn credit in any course or if the student was placed on academic probation the previous semester.
+The registrar or the provost may reduce a student's registration to less than the normal academic load if the student failed to earn credit in any course or if the student was placed on academic probation the previous semester.
 Late registrants, provisional acceptance, and probationary acceptance may also be subject to unit limitations.

-Traditional students may take no more than one SPS course per semester with approvals from their Advisor and the SPS advisor
+Traditional students may take no more than one SPS course per semester with approvals from their Advisor and the SPS advisor.